-So it's Spring at last and there's a bright new season to look forward to.
+It's spring at last and there's a bright new season to look forward to.
 But first you need to get busy with the important task of fitting out your boat.
+This applies even if the boat has been left afloat and in commission all winter.
 If you're going to make the most of your season, time and effort spent now will reap its rewards once the good weather hits and should mean you minimise your lost days on the water, and have a safe and successful season.

-Hopefully you made a good start by putting some time in when you laid up your boat (see: Top 10 boat laying-up and winterisation tips) and ensuring you packed it away properly and protected it with a good cover (see 5 ways to protect your boat over winter).
-If you did, great, you will find things much easier now.
-If you skimped on the laying up, your jobs list will simply be a bit longer.
+Hopefully you made a good start by putting some time in when you laid up your boat (see our laying-up and winterisation tips) and ensuring you packed it away properly and protected it with a good cover.
+If you did, you will find things much easier now.
+If you skimped on the laying up, your fitting out jobs list will simply be a bit longer.

 Paint and coatings